-Liquid crystal polymers (LCPs) are a class of advanced polymers that retain a highly ordered molecular structure both in their solid and liquid phases.
+Liquid crystal polymers (LCPs) are a class of advanced polymers that retain a highly ordered molecular structure in their solid and liquid crystalline (mesophase) phases.
 This results in materials and parts with exceptional mechanical strength, temperature resistance, and flame resistance.
 This article will delve into more detail on the production and application of LCPs.

 What is a Liquid-Crystal Polymer?

-- Lyotropic systems - A liquid crystal that appears with the addition of a solvent.
+- Lyotropic systems: A liquid crystal that appears with the addition of a solvent.

 A liquid-crystal polymer is a polymer in which the various mesogen molecules link to form long polymeric chains.